Updated October 13, 2020

 Reproductive System: Cryptorchidism

-Skin And Hair: Abscesses, Anthrax, Brucellosis, Dermatophilosis (‘Rain Scald’), External Parasites ( Lice, Mites, and Ticks), Insect Hypersensitivity (‘Sweet Itch’), Pastern And Heel Dermatitis (‘Mud Fever’), Pigeon Fever, Ringworm, Sarcoids
+Skin And Hair: Abscesses, Anthrax, Brucellosis, Dermatophilosis (‘Rain Scald’), External Parasites ( Lice, Mites, and Ticks), Insect Hypersensitivity (‘Sweet Itch’), Pastern And Heel Dermatitis refers to skin irritation.
+This may include itchy, dry skin or a rash on swollen, reddened skin.
+It may also cause the skin to blister, ooze, crust or flake (‘Mud Fever’), Pigeon Fever, Ringworm, Sarcoids

 Urinary System: Cystitis and Pyelonephritis